HELOC credit score requirements

-If you are considering applying for a home equity line of credit (HELOC)—which is a revolving credit account that lets you borrow money against the value of your home—meeting the minimum credit score for HELOC approval is one of the most important factors to drive success.
+If you are considering applying for a home equity line of credit (HELOC)—a revolving credit account that lets you borrow money against the value of your home—meeting the minimum credit score for HELOC approval is one of the most important factors to drive success.
 Having the right credit score can help you qualify for a HELOC with a lower interest rate and possibly more favorable terms on your line of credit.

 To stay one step ahead of the game, make sure you understand the credit score requirements for a HELOC before you apply.
-Here's what you need to know:

-Understanding why your credit score matters
+Understanding why your credit score matters for a HELOC

 Your credit score is not the only part of your financial life that matters when getting approved for a HELOC, but it's one of the key requirements.
 Having a good credit score shows lenders that you are a responsible borrower who is likely to make payments on time and to pay off your debt.

-Getting a HELOC with a lower credit score
+How to get a HELOC with a lower credit score

-The CLTV ratio is calculated by looking at your existing home mortgage balance (how much you already owe on your home), plus the amount of money you are seeking to borrow with a HELOC, divided by your home value:
+You combined loan-to-value (CLTV) ratio is calculated by looking at your existing home mortgage balance (how much you already owe on your home), plus the amount of money you are seeking to borrow with a HELOC, divided by your home value:

 CLTV = (HELOC amount that you want to borrow + Existing Mortgage Balance) / Assessed Value of Home

 However, you might need to be prepared to pay a higher interest rate or accept a lower borrowing limit than you could qualify for with a higher credit score.
 Lenders may charge a higher interest rate or offer a lower loan amount to minimize the risk of nonpayment on the loan.

 If you are concerned about your credit score, you might consider applying for a lower HELOC amount so that your CLTV ratio is well below 90%, to improve the chances of being approved.

-Reviewing your HELOC credit score
+Tips to maximize your HELOC credit score

 Building credit and contributing to your credit score doesn't happen overnight, but with a few adjustments to your personal finances, you can make steady progress and hopefully qualify for a lower interest rate or better terms on your next loan or line of credit.

 Check your credit report for errors, such as accounts fraudulently opened in your name, or payments that were incorrectly reported as late.
 If there are errors, you can contact the credit reporting company and ask to have the records removed.

 Payment history makes up a big part of your credit score, so it's important to pay your bills on time.
 Even if money is tight and you cannot afford to pay more than the minimum on a credit card, make sure to pay the minimum amount on time.